UNIVERSITY OF VIRGINIA

 ADDITIONAL DEPARTMENTAL RESPONSIBILITIES

-Assistance is available from the Office of Environmental Health & Safety to departments in meeting the following responsibilities.
+Assistance is available from Environmental Health & Safety to departments in meeting the following responsibilities.

 These procedures address hazards that may injure eyes, face, head, hands and feet.
 Please refer to the list of policies if additional safety hazards are identified during the Hazard Assessment Survey.